 AVIATION’S IMPACT ON IOWA’S ECONOMY

-In 2009, a report released by the Iowa Department of Transportation’s (DOT) Office of Aviation documented how aviation is used in Iowa and concluded that air transportation is a key contributor to the state’s economy.
+In 2009, a report released by the Iowa Department of Transportation’s (DOT) Aviation Bureau documented how aviation is used in Iowa and concluded that air transportation is a key contributor to the state’s economy.

 The report, titled Uses and Benefits of Aviation in Iowa, was part of a study that analyzed: the economic impacts of on-airport operations; visitor spending; specialized services, such as helicopter emergency medical services and aerial spraying; and aviation-related manufacturing.